pact-foundation/docs.pact.io/website/docs/pact_broker/advanced_topics/pending_pacts.md

   * Note that the verification results belong to the pact _content_ itself, irrespective of which consumer version published it.
 * The branch of the provider, as specified by the provider tags in the verification configuration

-**A pact content is considered pending if there has not been a successful published verification by the specified branch of the provider.**
+**A pact content is considered pending if there has not been a successful verification published by the specified branch of the provider.**

 When a pact version is considered "pending", then any mismatches during verification _will not_ cause the overall verification task to fail.
 When a pact is _not_ considered "pending" then mismatches _will_ cause the overall verification task to fail (until the introduction of this feature, this was the default behaviour).

 The purpose of the pending flag is to ensure that provider builds are not broken by changes that were introduced by the consumer, but to also ensure that backwards compatibility is maintained when a change is introduced by a provider.
 It achieves this by treating the first successful verification of a pact version by a particular branch of the provider as an implicit acceptance of the contract.
-Thereafter, if verification of that pact version fails, it can only be because the provider has made a backwards incompatible change.
+Thereafter, if a verification of that pact version fails, it can only be because the provider has made a backwards incompatible change.

 The provider tags are used to determine the pending status because it is common to implement new features of a provider on a feature branch.
-If the provider tags were not taken in to consideration, a newly passing verification on `feat-x` of the provider could suddenly cause the verification on branch `main` of the provider to fail.
+If the provider tags were not taken in to consideration, a newly passing verification on `feat-x` of the provider would suddenly cause the verification of that content by branch `main` of the provider to fail.

 While the provider build may pass, the verification results are still reported (if results publishing is enabled) to the Pact Broker as "failed", as the consumer should not be able to deploy the code that generated this contract.